butcherbox/frontend-test/README.md

 # ButcherBox Frontend Interview Project

-Fork this repo and clone to your machine.
-Run yarn install to install the npm dependencies.
+Clone this repo and run yarn install.
 Run yarn start to start up the local server.

-When have completed the project please commit and push up to your forked repo and email me at jeffreygnatek@butcherbox.com.
+When have completed the project please send a zip of your project without the node modules to jeffreygnatek@butcherbox.com.

 Please recreate the design shown at [here](https://www.figma.com/file/SqKMB75lspAOntDACqXeNE/Untitled?node-id=1%3A2) note that you will need to signup for Figma to get access to the file's specific information around type etc.